FOX NEWS FIRST: Comey's anti-Trump media blitz begins; Inside Trump's decision to strike Syria

 On Fox Business:

 Mornings with Maria, 6 a.m.
-ET: Guests include: Former President George W. Bush and first lady Laura Bush; Terry Turchie, former deputy assistant director, FBI Counterterrorism Division; Ed Goeas, Tarrance Group President and CEO and GOP pollster; Rep. Ron DeSantis; Kellyanne Conway, counselor to President Trump; Rep. Louie Gohmert.
+ET: Guests include: Terry Turchie, former deputy assistant director, FBI Counterterrorism Division; Ed Goeas, Tarrance Group President and CEO and GOP pollster; Rep. Ron DeSantis; Kellyanne Conway, counselor to President Trump; Rep. Louie Gohmert.

 Cavuto: Coast to Coast, Noon ET: Steve Ballmer, former Microsoft CEO.